EPIC-guide/epic-guide.github.io/ramp.md

 ## Who is this for?

-If you plan to apply to PhD programs in computer science or related fields this year, this is for you.
-You are especially encouraged to participate if _any_ of the following apply to you:
- * There aren't many people who can mentor you and help you craft your application materials; e.g., if you do not know anyone who has a PhD in computer science, or anyone familiar with graduate programs/admissions at global universities.
+**If you plan to apply to PhD programs in computer science or related fields this year, this is for you.** You are especially encouraged to participate if there aren't many people who can mentor you and help you craft your application materials.
+For example, if you do not know anyone who has a PhD in computer science, or anyone familiar with graduate programs/admissions at global universities, or you cannot get feedback from any professors or labs that you have already worked with.
- * You identify with a gender, ethnicity, nationality, etc. that is underrepresented in computer science.
- * You cannot get feedback from any professors or labs that you have already worked with.

 **If you are an EPFL Master's student**: